Overview

 Rest Days

 Rest Days are entered as a 7.6h shift.
-The Rest Day shift is always visible in the Schedule.

 This ensures it is clear when an employee is on a Rest Day and when work on a Rest Day has occurred.